huyng14/bmwg-container-networking/k8s_ansible/README.md

 ### Prerequisites

-Kubernetes and Ansible should be installed on the master node and docker and kubelet services should be running.
+Ansible should be installed on the master node.

 Hardware prerequisites as suggested by Kubernetes documentation: